dmx-systems/dmx-documentation/docs/installation.rst

 In case this is your first launch the DMX server is started already.
 Otherwise start it exactly like first launch:

-Open the DMX folder and run the starter script suitable for your platform:
+Open the DMX Folder and run the starter script suitable for your platform:

 .. figure:: _static/starter-scripts.png